 Research

-Our research deals with different aspects of acoustic scene analysis, including classification of scenes and sound events, sound event detection and localization, data collection and annotation process, and evaluation procedures.
+Our research deals with different aspects of acoustic scene analysis, including classification of scenes and sound events, sound event detection and localization, continual learning for audio classification, data collection and annotation process, and evaluation procedures.

 Projects